 As a self-taught artist, Rachel originally sought to achieve only photo-realistic qualities in her work.
 Since being exposed to more artwork and styles she is now pursuing a more structured and emotional form of realism where the figure is portrayed realistically, but with more emphasis placed on creating drama within the image in such a way that draws the viewer into the story.
 She portrays western life in an honest and even discordant manner because while fine western art is typically pastoral and romanticized, her work contains sometimes unattractive, old horses, and gritty details.
 She believes that traditional western life and the people and animals involved should be portrayed as they lived which can be rough, dirty, and even painfully.

 Rachel began selling her work early in her life, with her first piece sold for a dollar when she was nine years old.
 Since then she has created many commission pieces every year and began participating in shows and events in 2020 when she felt God telling her to take her work public.
 Her most recent award, the 2021 Best of Show at the Mountain Oyster Club sale, was a great honor to receive.
-She was selected to participate in the 2022 American Miniature Show at the Settlers West Gallery in 2022.
+Her work is available through Settlers West Gallery in Tucson, AZ.
 Rachel lives on a large family cattle ranch in Ashby, Nebraska with her husband, daughter, and son.
 She lives the life she draws and often uses neighbors as models for her work.
 Her studies come from her own cattle, horses, and daily life on the ranch.
 Representing this diminishing lifestyle respectfully is important to Rachel.